Frustration tantrums are different from temper tantrums. Read all about what a frustration tantrum is and why and how you should respond differently.

 Mediating During Frustration Tantrums

-McKenna is living proof that even with the best plans, intentions, and actions, the frustration tantrums will still come sometimes if your child is prone to them.
+McKenna was living proof that even with the best plans, intentions, and actions, the frustration tantrums will still come sometimes if your child is prone to them.
 So what do you do when that tantrum happens?

 With two simple words: